ThibaultLeroyFr/WhiteOaksABC/README.md

 }

-- replace all "NaN" [!!!
+- Replace all "NaN" [!!!
 The number of lines of summary statistics need to be the same for the 4 models !!!]

 for(i in 1:ncol(M1heteroNhomoM)){